qiuhaidong/qiuhaidong.github.com/source/_posts/2013-10-07-error-Could-not-find-syntax-1.0.0-in-any-of-the-sources.markdown

 ---
 layout: post
-title: "error:Could not find syntax-1.0.0 in any of the sources"
+title: "Error: Could not find syntax-1.0.0 in any of the sources"
 date: 2013-10-07 11:00
 comments: true
 categories: